defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

-Note that unlike cells defined in `UIKit`, there is no need for clients of our `CollectionView` to mess with cell registrations and reuse identifiers.
+Note that, unlike cells defined in UIKit, there is no need for clients of our `CollectionView` to mess with cell class registrations and reuse identifiers.
 Only one cell identifier is required and managed internally.
-All cells provided in SwiftUI namely share the same `Cell` type, whose actual type is filled in by the Swift compiler based on what is inside the view builder closure.
+All cells provided in SwiftUI namely share the same `Cell` generic type parameter, whose actual value is filled in by the Swift compiler based on what is inside the view builder closure.

 ### Remark

-iOS and tvOS 14 provide a new `CellRegistration` API but, according to my tests in recent beta versions, cells are not reused correctly (`prepareForReuse` is never called).
-The code above therefore uses the old cell registration and dequeuing API.
+iOS and tvOS 14 provide a [new `CellRegistration` API](https://developer.apple.com/documentation/uikit/uicollectionview/cellregistration) but, to keep things simple, we still use the old cell registration and dequeuing API, so that the implementation is compatible with iOS and tvOS 13 without the use of availability macros.
+The iOS and tvOS 14 modern implementation is left as an exercise for the reader.

 ## Complete implementation